pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

+It is sometimes useful to have the event class defined
+explicitly in this way, but whenever there is no need to
+refer to the event class in other places, the event class
+can be generated automatically from the method signature.

-An alternative way of expressing the same thing is to
+A simpler way of expressing the same thing as above is simply
-simply define an event name in the decorator.
-In this
+to  define an event name in the `@event` decorator using a string.
-case, the event will be automatically defined by inspecting
+In this case, the decorator will automatically define an event
-the decorated method signature.
-The command method "make_it_so()"
+class from the given name and the decorated method arguments.
-again call the decorated method, and an event is triggered.
-The decorated method body is used when the event is applied
-to the aggregate.

 ```python